milesmcc/vog/README.md

 # ![logo](icons/extract.svg) Vog
 View OpenGraph data conveniently with a browser extension.
 Instead of having to go to the source page to get `og:image`, for example, you can instead just click a button in your browser.
+(Downloading full-size photos off Instagram has never been easier...)

 ---

+Here is a demo of Vog in action:
 ![Demo](assets/demo.png)

-*A demo of Vog in action on this page.*
+## Privacy
+Vog doesn't share your data with anyone or anything.
+It makes no outside connections.
+It is only activated when you click the button in your toolbar.
+And even then, it doesn't *do* anything with your data—it just shows it to you.
+All of this is verifiable by looking at the [source](https://github.com/milesmcc/vog).

+## Contributing
+**Keep the code clean and crisp.** Pull requests welcome!
+Keep in mind the following:
+* Simpler is better.
+* This is not a tool for the masses.
+It serves a niche audience.
+* Privacy is of the utmost importance.
+There is no need for an extension as simple as this to ever share the user's data.
+* This extension is _not_ meant to serve the same function as the built-in developer tools.
+It's meant to be a shortcut; nothing more, nothing less.

-# License
+## License
 Vog is licensed under GPLv3.

 ```markdown